nipreps/petprep/docs/usage.rst

 accompanied by ``desc-brainstem_dseg.tsv`` and ``desc-brainstem_morph.tsv``
 tables with segmentation statistics.

-Two additional options allow defining composite regions from the GTM segmentation indices:
+Three additional options allow defining composite regions from the GTM segmentation indices:

 ``--ref-mask`` selects the labels that will form a *reference* region, and